shimonymittal/Wildfire-Data-Analysis/README.md

 # Wildfire-Data-Analysis

+**Description:**
+Implement a fire data analysis based on different datasets.
+The location should be of YOUR CHOICE, feel free to investigate an area that is familiar to you or that you are interested in.
+The area of interest should contain a min. of 10x10km and not be larger than approx. 500 x 500km, the max timespan should not be larger than the last 10 years.

 **Input data:**
 (you may need to register at the climate data store first.)
   - Burned Area: MODIS burned area (grid OR pixel) [https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-fire-burned-area?tab=overview]